Armour Thyroid Medication Guide: Weight Loss, Dosing, Side Effects & More

 - They have a personal history of Fibromyalgia or Chronic fatigue syndrome

-If you fall into any of the categories above AND you aren't losing weight on Armour thyroid then you should talk to your Doctor about adding T3 to your regimen.
+If you fall into any of the categories above AND you aren't losing weight on Armour thyroid then you may want to consider adjusting the individual dosing of T3 and T4 in your medication.

 Adding T3 to Armour Thyroid

 One problem with armour thyroid (and NDT in general) is the static dosing in each individual grain of hormone.

 Each grain gives you 38mcg of T4 and 9mcg of T3.